CerberusX1/mo2-tools/README.md

 step 1. open terminal/command prompt as admin

-step 2. enter the following commands
+step 2. enter the following command

-pip install requests
+pip install requests     - use this one, if it fails use other

 py -3 -m pip install requests   - this one if you have multiple versions of python installed